1D Literacy

 Reading Curriculum

 First Grade uses a variety of literature selections to support the reading program.
-Guided reading books are generally based on the literacy theme (Friendship, Global Marketplaces, Traditions, Going West, Japan), but Open Court Reading selections are also integrated into the reading program.
-In addition, students read supplemental materials such as The Scholastic News and National Geographic Explorer.
-Eachfirst grade has a well stocked classroom library for independent in-class reading and DEAR (Drop Everything and Read) at-home reading.
+Guided reading books are used for leveled reading instruction.
+In addition, students read supplemental materials such as The Scholastic News and weekly poetry selections.
+Each first grade has a well stocked classroom library for independent in-class reading (Read-To-Self and Read-To-Someone) and DEAR (Drop Everything and Read) at-home reading.
 Students engage in many kinds of reading during the day.
 Shared reading is generally taught whole class, guided reading is taught in small groups, and read to self is independent reading.
 Please read the entries below for more information regarding the reading and phonics instruction in first grade.

 Writer's Workshop